0xthem7/wordpress/README.md

 # wordpress
 If you can find vulnerability find it

+### Useful information
+* Once you have completely setup the wordpress you can login using **username : theM7 password : Password123
+**

+* Submit the screenshot of executing the vulnerability to 0xthem7@gmail.com  **there is no flag you have to find bugs not flags **

 # How to setup the lab

 * Make sure your databases are up and running fine